fmihaif/fmihaif/README.md

 - 👋 Hi, I’m @fmihaif
-- 👀 I’m interested in programming and sybersecurity
+- 👀 I’m interested in programming and Cyber Security
 - 🌱 I’m currently learning c++ and java for games
 - 💞️ I’m looking to collaborate with everybody
-- 📫 How to reach me this github, instagram at @sm1le.x
+- 📫 How to reach me this github, instagram at @mihaii_90

 <!---
 fmihaif/fmihaif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.